 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 As the most affordable and attainable car Audi makes, the A1 is a very appealing prospect.
-That’s also helped in no small part by sharp looks, decent practicality, nimble handling, punchy engines and impressive economy.
-It’s not cheap, there could be more standard kit and the interior quality might not be quite what you expect from an Audi.
-But overall, this is a good small car that fashion-conscious buyers will be very happy with.
+That’s helped in no small part by sharp looks, decent practicality, nimble handling, punchy engines and impressive economy.
+This is a good small car that fashion-conscious buyers will be very happy with.

 - Sharp looks

 At a glance

 Running costs for a Audi A1

 The A1 may be the most affordable Audi there is, but even when compared to the most premium of premium small cars, it’s not a cheap car.
 The base price is a fair chunk more than the equivalent Mini’s, although with both cars, you’ll probably spend a bunch more money on optional extras.
 From then on, though, things get a lot better for the A1.

 It’s a good bit more efficient than the Mini, which means more miles out of a tank of fuel and lower tax bills, and it’ll hold its value every bit as well as the Mini, if not better, meaning you’ll get a decent chunk of cash back when you sell it on.
 So, although you’ll pay handsomely to get your hands on an A1, it is a sound financial investment.